AaravG42/mea-website/frontend-backend-integration.md

 2. **File Upload Issues**: Check Supabase Storage bucket permissions and ensure the backend has the correct service role key.

-3. **Email Not Sending**: Verify your SendGrid API key and sender email are correctly set up.

-4. **Form Validation Errors**: Check that your form schema matches the validation rules in the backend.
+3. **Form Validation Errors**: Check that your form schema matches the validation rules in the backend.

 ## Future Enhancements